The Hard Problem and the Working Axiom

 - Not clearly more “real” than any other scale of description

 The alternative is ontological democracy: every scale of structural organization with its own causal closure is equally real at that scale.
-No layer is privileged as “the” fundamental reality.
-Each layer (a) has its own causal structure, (b) has its own dynamics and laws, (c) exerts influence on adjacent layers (both “up” and “down”), (d) is incomplete as a description of the whole, and (e) is sufficient for phenomena at its scale.
+No layer is “the” fundamental reality.
+Each layer (a) has its own causal structure, (b) its own dynamics and laws, (c) influence on adjacent layers, up and down, (d) is incomplete as a description of the whole, and (e) is sufficient for phenomena at its scale.

-Once this is granted, the demand that phenomenal properties “reduce to” physical properties is ill-posed.
-Chemistry doesn’t reduce to physics in a way that eliminates chemical causation—chemical causation is real at the chemical scale.
-Similarly, phenomenal properties don’t need to reduce to physical properties—they are real at the phenomenal scale.
+Granted that, the demand that phenomenal properties “reduce to” physical properties is ill-posed.
+Chemistry doesn’t reduce to physics in a way that eliminates chemical causation — chemical causation is real at the chemical scale.
+Phenomenal properties don’t need to reduce either.
+They are real at the phenomenal scale.

 Existence as Causal Participation